 Monthly Payment Plan

-Families may choose to make ten (10) monthly interest-free payments
+Families may choose to make ten (10) monthly interest-free payments from

-Visit Payment Plans for more information.
+for more information.

 The difference between the COA and the EFC is the student's financial

-need -- the gap between the cost of attending the school and the
+need -- the gap between the cost of attending the school and the student's

-of financial need.
+need.
 The process of determining a student's need is known as need analysis.